Canton of Bertincourt

-The Canton of Bertincourt is a former canton located in the of the Pas-de-Calais department in the Nord-Pas-de-Calais region of northern France.
+The Canton of Bertincourt is a former canton located in the Pas-de-Calais department of the Nord-Pas-de-Calais region of northern France.
 It was disbanded following the French canton reorganisation, which came into effect in March 2015.
 The canton consisted of 18 communes, which joined the canton of Bapaume in 2015.
 It had a total of 6,755 inhabitants (2012, without double counting).

 Geography

 The canton is organised around Bertincourt in the arrondissement of Arras.
 The altitude varies from 67m (Havrincourt) to 137m (Rocquigny) for an average altitude of 118m.